MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-work-general-journals.md

 > [!TIP]
 > To add or remove fields in journals, use the **Personalising** banner.
 For more information, see [Personalise Your Workspace](ui-personalization-user.md).

+### <a name="validating-general-journal-batches"></a>Validating General Journal Batches
+To help prevent delays when posting, you can turn on a background check that will notify you when there is a mistake in the financial journal you're working on that will prevent you from posting the journal.
+On the **General Journal Batch** page, you can choose **Background Error Check** to have [!INCLUDE[d365fin](includes/d365fin_md.md)] validate finance journals, such as general or payment journals, while you're working on them.

+When you enable the validation the **Journal Check** FactBox displays next to the journal lines and will show issues in the current line and the whole batch.
+Validation happens when you load a finance journal batch, and when you choose another journal line.
+The **Issues total** tile in the FactBox shows the total number of issues that [!INCLUDE[d365fin](includes/d365fin_md.md)] found, and you can choose it to open an overview the issues.

+You can use the **Show Lines with Issues** and **Show All Lines** actions to toggle between journal lines that have or don't have issues.
+The new **Journal Line Details** FactBox provides quick overview and access to data from journal lines, such as the G/L account, customer, or vendor, as well as to the posting setup for specific accounts.

+### <a name="reversing-journals-to-correct-mistakes"></a>Reversing Journals to Correct Mistakes
+When working with journals that have many lines and something goes wrong, it's important to have an easy way to correct mistakes.
+The **Posted General Journal** page offers a couple of actions that can help.

+* **Copy Selected Lines to Journal** - Copy only the lines that you select.
+* **Copy G/L Register to Journal** - Copy all lines that belong to the same G/L register.

+These actions let you create a copy of a general journal line or a batch, and then specify the following:

+* The journal to copy the lines to
+* Whether with opposite signs (a reversing journal)
+* A different posting date or document number

+To allow journals to be copied to posted general journals, on the **General Journal Templates** page, choose the **Copy to Posted Jnl.
+Lines** check box.
+After you allow people to copy posted general journals, if needed you can turn off copying for specific batches.

 ## <a name="understanding-main-accounts-and-balancing-accounts"></a>Understanding Main Accounts and Balancing Accounts
 If you have set up default balancing accounts for the journal batches on the **General Journals** page, the balancing account will be filled in automatically when you fill in the **Account No.** field.
 Otherwise, fill in both the **Account No.** field and the **Bal.
 Account No.** field manually.
 A positive amount in the **Amount** field is debited to the main account and credited to the balancing account.
 A negative amount is credited to the main account and debited to the balancing account.